‘Parks and Recreation’ vs. ‘The Office’

 Why ‘Parks and Recreation’ plays nice

 The journey of a local government employee’s life is not something that one would usually consider comical or interesting.
 However, in the small, fictional town of Pawnee, Indiana, Leslie Knope is surrounded by some of the most hilarious people to ever grace a television screen.
+When I was first introduced to the character Leslie Knope, she was a little bit of a mess, but overtime she became a fictional character that I looked up to.” — Margaret Debenport

 When I was first introduced to the character Leslie Knope, she was a little bit of a mess, but overtime she became a fictional character that I looked up to.
 She is undeniably passionate about her city and tries her hardest to help everyone around her.
 Even with a boss that continually attempts to stop her efforts, she rises to the top in Pawnee, and eventually becomes a leader for the nation’s “Parks and Recreation” department.